NOVA-IMS-Innovation-and-Analytics-Lab/publications/small-data-oversampling/README.rst

 In the age of the data deluge there are still many domains and applications restricted to the use of small datasets.
 The ability to harness these small datasets to solve problems through the use of supervised learning methods can have a significant impact in many important areas.
-The insufficient size of data sets usually results in unsatisfactory performance of machine learning algorithms.
-The current research work aims to contribute to mitigate the small dataset problem through the creation of artificial instances, which are added to the training process.
-The over-sampling algorithm Geometric SMOTE is applied to generate new instances and enhance the initial dataset.
-Experimental results show a significant improvement in accuracy when compared with the use of the original small dataset and also over other over-sampling techniques such as Random Over-sampling, SMOTE and Borderline SMOTE.
-These findings show that over-sampling research, developed in the context of imbalanced learning, can also be a valid option to improve accuracy in small data problems.
+The insufficient size of training data usually results in unsatisfactory performance of machine learning algorithms.
+The current research work aims to contribute to mitigate the small data problem through the creation of artificial instances, which are added to the training process.
+The proposed algorithm Geometric SMOTE for Small Data utilizes the Geometric SMOTE data generation mechanism to generate new high quality instances.
+Experimental results present a significant improvement in accuracy when compared with the use of the initial small dataset and also over other oversampling techniques such as Random OverSampling, SMOTE and Borderline SMOTE.
+These findings show that oversampling research, developed in the context of imbalanced learning, can also be a valid option to deal with the small data problem.